-Respirator inspection is an important step that can help ensure the welding operator is fully protected.
-Train employees on proper inspection procedures before any kind of respirator is used.
+Respirator inspection is an important step that can help ensure the respirator is in proper working order.
+Employees should be trained on proper inspection procedures before any kind of respirator is used.
 This information can be found in a respirator’s user instructions.

-Whether the chosen method is a fume extraction system or a respirator, proper maintenance and storage (in the case of respirators) is an important part of saving time and money, and ensuring the equipment is working to its fullest capacity to help create a safer environment.
+Proper maintenance and storage is an important part of saving time and money, and ensuring your equipment is working to its fullest capacity to help create a clean and compliant environment.

-Filter replacement and maintenance is a key part of fume extraction systems, which are available with disposable filters or with self-cleaning filters.
-Less air passes through a dirty filter, which reduces the amount of airflow at the hood for effective fume collection.
+Filter replacement and maintenance is key to the efficiency and longevity of fume extraction systems.
+Less air passes through a dirty filter, reducing the amount of airflow at the hood for effective fume capture.
 Systems often have a gauge to indicate when a disposable filter should be changed.
 For self-cleaning systems, choosing the appropriate filter type can help optimize fume collection.
 Also, make sure the compressed air line is in use and working properly, and that the air is clean and dry.

-When using a respirator, proper storage — and cleaning and replacing the units — is important.
+When using a respirator, proper storage, cleaning and replacement of the units is important.
 The written respiratory program requires a filter change schedule.
 Respirator filters must be replaced, as they cannot be cleaned, unlike other fume extraction products.